longturn/freeciv21/docs/Manuals/modpack-installer.rst

 ***********************************

-The modpack installer is a simple tool to download custom Freeciv21 content called :strong:`modpacks` from the Internet and automatically install them into the correct location to be used by the Freeciv21 game interface and server.
+The modpack installer is a simple tool to download custom Freeciv21 content called :strong:`modpacks` from the Internet and automatically install them into the correct location to be used by Freeciv21.

 A :strong:`modpack` can consist of one or more of: